rombrew/phobia/README.md

 # Phobia Motor Controller

-PMC is an open project that aims to build a quality three-phase BLDC motor controller for RC.
+PMC is an open project that aims to build the quality three-phase BLDC motor controller for RC.

 ![PMC rev1](https://bitbucket.org/amaora/phobia/downloads/pmcr1.jpg)